 “He has revealed his word to Jacob, his laws and decrees to Israel.
 He has done this for no other nation.”

-God wanted us all to have access to the scriptures – the “oracles of God' as Paul calls them – the precious words of God to the world.
-He also wanted to bring his Messiah into the world through a people group.
+God wanted us all to have access to the Scriptures – the “oracles of God’ as Paul calls them – divine words to the world.
+He also wanted to bring the Messiah into the world through a people group.
 Through humanity itself.
 A personal delivery.
 The Jewish people are trustees, guardians and messengers of these gifts to the world.

 Israel may be the nation that was chosen, but they have been chosen for a reason.